SamiiShabuse/termido/README.md

 Built to relearn and master the C programming language from scratch.

 ## Features
+- Add tasks with descriptions
+- List all tasks with completion status
+- Mark tasks as done
-- Add, list, delete, and complete tasks
+- Delete tasks by index
-- Save/load encrypted task list using XOR encryption
-- Run terminal commands like `ls`, `pwd`, `echo` via shell mode
-- File-based task storage secured with a custom key
+- Save tasks to an encrypted file (`tasks.enc`)
+- Load tasks on startup with automatic decryption
+- CLI-style terminal interface

 ## Build & Run